Lokivir/git-notes/commands.md

 ```

 ## git status
-`git status` shows the working tree status and it's changes or rather the differences between the index and the current HEAD (commit reference) commit.
+`git status` shows if there are any modified files to be staged, what files are already staged and by that, what can be committed.

 ### Synopsis
 ```